-NSW did not go for the 198-run chase: they batted positively, though, finishing with 78 for two in 16 overs.
+NSW did not go for the 198-run chase: they batted positively, though, finishing with 78 for 2 in 16 overs.

 The strange cable was interpreted a few days later.
 Cowdrey himself wrote in Cricket Today: “When sending the clothes to the dry-cleaners a few days later I found the scrap of paper and opened it again.
 Suddenly it came to me, it was a quotation from the Old Testament, and further research found the prophetic words: And the Lord said to Elijah, do it the second time!”

-- Cowdrey finished the tour with 890 runs at 37.08, but played in all five Tests of the series, scoring 319 runs at 35.44.
-His 102 (scored out of 191) in the first innings in the third Test at the Melbourne Cricket Ground (MCG) is considered by many as his finest hundred.
+- Cowdrey finished the tour with 890 runs at 37.08, but played all 5 Tests of the series, scoring 319 runs at 35.44.
+His 102 (scored out of 191) in the first innings in the third Test at MCG is considered by many as his finest hundred.
 After the hundred, he received another cable that said COWDREY MELBOURNE MAGNIFICENT WARNER.
 It was, of course, from Pelham Warner.

-- Hutton’s England retained the Ashes, winning the series by a 3-1 margin.
+- Hutton’s England retained The Ashes, winning the series 3-1.

-- Hutton and Cowdrey became very close in real lives and forged a bond of friendship over time that was unusual for their ages.
+- Hutton and Cowdrey became very close in real lives and forged a bond of friendship over time that was unusual, given their age difference.

 - Wilson never played a Test.